skonester/ffinflow/readme.md

 The application is written in TypeScript, compiled to JavaScript, and packaged as a native Windows installer.

-> ffinflow is an independent project and is not affiliated with Microsoft or Windows Media Player.
+> ffinflow is an independent, open-source project.
+It is not affiliated with, endorsed by, or connected to Microsoft, Windows Media Player, or any Microsoft product.
+The interface design draws inspiration from the straightforward layout of classic desktop media players, but ffinflow is its own application with its own codebase and its own media backend.

 ---